awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 ## Launch types<a name="requires_compatibilities"></a>

-When you register a task definition, you specify the launch type to use for your task\.
+When you register a task definition, you can specify a launch type that Amazon ECS should validate the task definition against\.
+A client exception is returned if the task definition doesn't validate against the compatibilities specified\.
 For more information, see [Amazon ECS launch types](launch_types.md)\.

 The following parameter is allowed in a task definition:

 `requiresCompatibilities`
 Type: string array
 Required: no
-Valid Values: `EC2` \| `FARGATE`
+Valid Values: `EC2` \| `FARGATE` \| `EXTERNAL`
-The launch type the task is using\.
+The launch type to validate the task definition against\.
 This enables a check to ensure that all of the parameters used in the task definition meet the requirements of the launch type\.
-Valid values are `FARGATE` and `EC2`\.
-For more information about launch types, see [Amazon ECS launch types](launch_types.md)\.

 ## Task size<a name="task_size"></a>